Blueberry page by Giraud

 The comics I read are very sophisticated.
 The best use color to enhance the storytelling, without overpowering the line art.
 Looking at what I consider to be the best of old and new reveals the following methods (borrowing terms from The DC Comics Guide to Coloring and Lettering Comics):

-Simplifying complex panels into two colors for emphasis.
+Focus: Altering local color for editorial enhancement, simplifying complex panels into two colors for emphasis

-Using color to make horizontal or aerial distance.
+Depth: Using color to make horizontal or aerial distance

-Basing color decsions on mood or visual design, as opposed to literally interpreting the plot.
+Decorative: Basing color decisions on mood or visual design, as opposed to literally interpreting the plot

-Coverage of the single color can be flat or varied with tints, hue and/or saturation.
+Monochrome: Coverage of the single color can be flat or varied with tints, hue and/or saturation

 Using this context, my natural coloring instincts lean heavily on predictable local color.
 However, I don't want to use most mainstream comics as a goal.
 Most are too slick, catering to a younger fanbase of superhero "enhanced realism".
 If I were a 14-year-old fanboy now, this approach would be right up my alley.
 At damn-near-50, this style has the exact opposite reaction.